ethanmoffat/EndlessClient/README.md

 1. Download the Endless Online client from [www.endless-online.com](http://files.endless-online.com/EOzipped028.zip)
 2. Copy the files from the GFX folder in the linked zip archive above to a folder named GFX in the output bin directory.
 These files are required to run the game.
+3. Copy the files from the data folder in the linked zip archive above to a folder named data in the output bin directory.
+These files are required to run the game (as of 4/2/15).
-3. Create an additional folder in the bin directory called Config.
+4. Create an additional folder in the bin directory called Config.
 Copy the [sample configuration from below](#SampleConfigFile) into a file named settings.ini within this directory.

 <a name="SoFar" />What is there so far?
 ---------------------